Dividends or Shares?

 For example, Consumers could opt-in to the Share through a check box on their tax form that asks how they would like to receive their climate allocation: dividend, rebate, or share.

 The Dividend and the Share can co-exist.
-The Dividend and Tax Rebate are easily administered by the State Franchise Tax Board, in coordination with the Air Resources Board.
-The Share, on the other hand, is distributed by the State, and must be returned to the State by the upstream fossil fuel companies which use the Share as permits.
+In California, the Dividend and Tax Rebate could be administered by the California Franchise Tax Board, in coordination with the California Air Resources Board.
+The Share, on the other hand, is distributed by the State (or a Trust chartered by the State to act on its behalf), and must be returned to the State by the upstream fossil fuel companies which use the Share as permits.
 The Share provides financially savvy investors an avenue to participate in the carbon market.

 Although the check box on the tax form seems to be the best solution to include both dividends and shares into a consumer compensation program, there are other possibilities for consumer compensation as well: